 Cafe culture in Europe, especially Italy and Austria has been associated with socializing with people.
 Daily workers used to gather in the morning at the coffee bar.
 Talk to friends, read the newspaper and drink a shot of espresso to start the day.
 That’s where the culture of Starbucks originated from and now is used world over by many of the cafes we know.
 From the spiritual gatherings of Sufi saints coffee moved onto social gatherings in humble Café’s in Europe during the 17th -18th centuries.
 There were cases like in the Ottoman Empire where coffee was banned solely for the reason that people gathered at cafes and hatched rebellious plans against the ruler.
 The association of coffee with social gatherings and meeting people is strong, which is a prime reason for people to drink coffee.

-The first coffee house in India came up in Calcutta in 1780, of course to serve the British.
+The first Indian coffee house came up in Calcutta in 1780, of course to serve the British.
 Another came up in Madras later.
 Slowly as the British spread across hill stations and to rest of India coffee plantations went along with them.
 The earliest coffee plantations in Chickmagalur and Coorg were established in late 19th century.
 Renowned Kannada folklorist H.L.
 Nage Gowda has chronicled the legends of early coffee plantations in his “Bettadinda battalige – Coffeeya kathe”.